SurajGavali/SurajGavali/README.md

 #### ⚓ Kubernetes
 - Skilled in orchestrating and managing containerized applications with Kubernetes, ensuring scalability, high availability, and resource efficiency.
 - Familiarity with DevOps principles and tools, enabling collaboration between development and operations teams for efficient software delivery.

+#### ⚡ Fun fact
+- I love to Sketch and A beginner in Digital Art, read and follow fitness.